 Alyssa Maxwellwrites the bestselling The Gilded Newport Mysteries, set in Newport, RI, in the 1890s and featuring a female society reporter who is a distant cousin of the Vanderbilt family.
 She also writes the Lady and the Lady's Maid Mystery series.
 The first title in the series, A Murder Most Malicious release in December, 2015.

 Victoria Thompson writes the Edgar and Agatha nominated Gaslight Mystery series featuring Sarah Brandt, a midwife in turn-of-the-20th-century New York City and Frank Malloy, a NYC police detective.
+She also writes the new Counterfeit Lady Series.

 Ashley Weaver writes the Amory Ames Mysteries set in 1930's England.
 The first in the series, Murder at Brightwell, was nominated for an Edgar Award for Best First Novel.